ds4es/ds-project-template/README.md

 ## Data Science Project Template

-This template is mainly inspired by the [Cookiecutter Data Science project structure](https://drivendata.github.io/cookiecutter-data-science/).
-It aims to be a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.
+This template is mainly inspired by the [Cookiecutter Data Science project structure](https://drivendata.github.io/cookiecutter-data-science/) that aims to be a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.

 We also recommends to track, manage and share models with MLFlow and Neptune (https://github.com/neptune-ai/neptune-mlflow).